 You may need to automate email sending using VBA scripts sometimes.
 Yes, it’s possible and below we are sharing the code as well as a downloadable Excel Macro to send an email.

-Although most of the purposes of sending emails through Excel are solved with Mail Merge but it could be useful for sending plain emails in bulk with less efforts or could be used as a module in Excel VBA application for sending email.
-Download the Excel Mail sending Macro from here or use the written code in this page.
+Although most of the purposes of sending emails through Excel could be solved with Mail Merge, but it could be useful for sending plain emails in bulk with less effort.
+It could be used as a module in the Excel VBA application for sending an email.
+Download the Excel Mail sending Macro from here or use the written code on this page below.

 - Replace smtp.example.com with your server SMTP server address (E.g. smtp.gmail.com for Gmail Accounts, smtp.mail.yahoo.com for Yahoo Accounts)

 - Replace 465 with your SMTP Server Port (E.g. 465 / 587 / 25).
 These ports could vary according to Encryption Type.
 E.g. Use ‘smtpusetls’ in case of TLS encryption and port no. 587.
 Set smtpusessl = False and port no. 25 in case of no encryption.

-- User Email ID should be your email id (E.g. [email protected])
+- The user Email ID should be your email id (E.g. [email protected])

 - Replace sender_password with your password